 I was always a creative kid.
 My dad was also a really good artist.
 He would encourage me to draw and paint and he’d show me his art books for me to draw inspiration from.
-I remember when my dad took me to watch Spiderman 2 in the cinema.
+I remember when my dad took me to watch Spiderman 2 at the cinema.
 I was 8 years old.
-Watching Spiderman fly through the sky defeating Dr. Octavius with his octopus like robotic tentacle arms gave me my first nerdgasm.
+Watching Spiderman fly through the sky defeating Dr. Octavius with his octopus-like robotic tentacle arms gave me my first nerdgasm.
 Since then I had a deep curiosity about how films where made.
 I would watch behind the scenes footage to figure out how they would achieve special effects, costumes, etc. I tried to make my own Spiderman mask, constructing the lenses from old sunglasses, cutting them into shape.
-I would take an old red coloured shirt and cut out 2 profiles of my head, stitch them together and form the mask.
+I would take an old red-colored shirt and cut out two profiles of my head, stitch them together and form the mask.
 The webbing was too complex so I did it with black marker–I would practice countless times on paper to make sure the web pattern would be perfect.
-This is just a small story I use as an example but this passion and curiosity for things is ultimately what drove me to do what I do today.
+This is just a small story I use as an example but this passion and curiosity for things are ultimately what drove me to do what I do today.

 What was the turning point in your career?

 Dropping out of college to get a job in this field was definitely a jump in the deep end.
-No diploma, bills to pay and people around who didn’t necessarily supported my commitment to fulfill my passion my own way.
+No diploma, bills to pay and people around who didn’t necessarily support my commitment to fulfill my passion my own way.
 It was a huge weight on my shoulders but at the same time such an epic challenge to overcome and give the naysayers the finger.
-I started working on my portfolio from June through December .
-Right before the new year I was offered a full-time job at a AAA studio.
+I started working on my portfolio from June through December.
+Right before the new year, I was offered a full-time job at a AAA studio.
 I think that was a highlight.
 Right now, I’m obviously very grateful and lucky to work on some really cool projects.
 So as long as the next project is bigger, more complex and more challenging, it is a highlight in my book!

 What is your primary 3D modeling software?

 I use MoI3D and Maya mostly.
-For anything requiring a realistic aesthetic (like a complex geometry that’s been CNC’d out of a billet of steel or aluminium), I use MoI3D because it allows me to apply real-life techniques such a booleans to create unique, complex forms that otherwise require a great deal of effort when using Maya, which is a Poly-based modelling program.
+For anything requiring a realistic aesthetic (like a complex geometry that’s been CNC’d out of a billet of steel or aluminium), I use MoI3D because it allows me to apply real-life techniques such a booleans to create unique, complex forms that otherwise require a great deal of effort when using Maya, which is a Poly-based modeling program.
 For shapes/forms that don’t need this process to create a specific shape, I use Maya to either model using Sub-D mode or bevel and refine manually for a specific look I’m after.
-For organic shapes and complex geometry manipulation I use ZBrush, and for cloth simulation I use Marvelous Designer.
+For organic shapes and complex geometry manipulation, I use ZBrush, and for cloth simulation, I use Marvelous Designer.

 KeyShot is used to finalize a design and bring the level of presentation to the next level.
-Its extensive material library and tools to make custom ones allows you to quickly apply materials, textures and labels to check what the product would look like as if they are produced in real life.
-Fast R&D and prototyping with iterations of the same design allows you to quickly filter out the best results.
+Its extensive material library and tools to make custom ones allows you to quickly apply materials, textures, and labels to check what the product would look like as if they are produced in real life.
+Fast R&D and prototyping with iterations of the same design allow you to quickly filter out the best results.

 What makes KeyShot an important tool to have?